The u-root cpu command

 root@192:/home/cpubinaries#

-is mounted via 9p back to the cpu
+As you can see, /tmp/cpu is mounted via 9p back to the cpu client (recall

-client is a 9p server, so your files are visible on the remote
+that the cpu client is a 9p server, so your files are visible on the remote

 node).
-Further, you can see mounts on /usr
+Further, you can see mounts on /usr, /bin, /etc, and so on.
+For

-and it will find its needed libraries in /usr
+this reason, we can run date and it will find its needed libraries in /usr,

-as the ldd
+as the ldd command demonstrates.

 Making cpu easier to use

-, do the following: put your own cpu_rsa
+If you get tired of typing -keys, do the following: put your own cpu_rsa in

-(or build a new one).
+~/.ssh; and copy the cpu binary to bin (or build a new one).

-keys we provide in the repo are only to be used for this
+Warning!
+The cpu keys we provide in the repo are only to be used for this

 demo.
-You should not use them for any other purpose, as they are in a github
+You should not use them for any other purpose, as they are in a Github

 repo and hence open to the world.

-Sometimes, you don’t want all the /usr
+Sometimes, you don’t want all the /usr and /bin directories to be replaced

 with those from your machine.
-You might, for example, cpu
+You might, for example, cpu into an ARM system,

-and hence only need a /home
+and hence only need a /home, but nothing else.

-The -namespace switch lets you control
+The -namespace switch lets you control the namespace.
+It is structured

-the namespace.
-It is structured somewhat like a path variable, with :-seperated
+somewhat like a path variable, with :-separated components.
+The default

-modify it or even force it to be empty: -namespace=""
+value is /lib:/lib64:/usr:/bin:/etc:/home.
+You can modify it or even force it

-If it is empty, cpud will only mount the 9p server on /tmp/cpu.
+mount the 9p server on /tmp/cpu.

 This following example will cpu to an ARM64 host, sharing /home, but nothing else.